andylang8445/andylang8445.github.iioo/ProgrammingLessons/Lesson1_WhatIsCoding.md

 ---
 title:  "Lesson 1.
-What is Coding?"
+What is Programming?"
 date:   2020-10-10 16:04:00
 categories:
 - Programming